-Acquittance rolls.
+- Acquittance rolls.

-Agreements.
+- Agreements.

-Bill Registers.
+- Bill Registers.

-Book of Indents of Stores.
+- Book of Indents of Stores.

-Cash book.
+- Cash book.

-Cheque Register
+- Cheque Register

-Contingent register.
+- Contingent register.

-Contractor's ledger.
+- Contractor's ledger.

-Day Book3 of Cash Sales
+- Day Book of Cash Sales

-Day Book of Credit Sales
+- Day Book of Credit Sales

-Day Book of Realisations.
+- Day Book of Realisations.

-Estimates
+- Estimates

-Log Book of Vehicles.
+- Log Book of Vehicles.

-Lease Deeds.
+- Lease Deeds.

-Purchase Order Book.
+- Purchase Order Book.

-Receipt books and Register of receipt books.
+- Receipt books and Register of receipt books.

-Register4 of Condemned Vehicles.
+- Register of Condemned Vehicles.

-Register of Deposits
+- Register of Deposits

-Register of Lapsed Deposits.
+- Register of Lapsed Deposits.

-Register of Law Suits.
+- Register of Law Suits.

-Register of liveries.
+- Register of liveries.

+- Normally in Departments with very small manufacturing units like Jails etc. - The term Register is used to denote information.
+There may not be a Register in a traditional sense but the information should be available in any form including electronic form.

-This lists most of the possible documents that may be required to be audited.
+&lt;sup>2 This lists most of the possible documents that may be required to be audited.
 However actual inspection will depend on the scope of audit and the risk assessment of the audit engagement team.
 Not all Registers etc. may be required in all offices.